Closing Line Value (CLV) in Sports Betting: What It Is and Why It Matters

 How to Beat the Closing Line

 There is no value in identifying CLV after the game starts.
-To benefit, bettors must anticipate line movement.
+To benefit, bettors must anticipate line movement before the market adjusts.

 Key drivers of CLV include: